The Borel monadic theory of order is decidable: Shelah's decidability technique

 \subsection{Monadic sums}

 Next, we show how to compute the monadic theory of a lexicographic sum given the theories of its summands and the index set in an appropriate sense.
-Let $(I,\le)$ be a total order and for $i\in I$ let $(X_i,\le)$ be a total order.
-Regard them as restricted monadic structures with quantification over $\mc B_i\le\pows{X_i}$ and $I$ as monadic structure with unrestricted quantification.
-Let $X=\sum_{i\in I}X_i$ be the total order with underlying set $\coprod_iX_i$ and the lexicographic ordering.
-We interpret constant symbols by the union of their interpretations in the summands, that is,
+Let $(I,\le)$ be a total order and for $i\in I$ let $(X_i,\le)$ be total orders.
+We regard them as restricted monadic structures with quantification over $\mc B_i\le\pows{X_i}$ and $I$ as monadic structure with unrestricted quantification.
+Let $\sum_{i\in I}X_i$ be the total order with underlying set the disjoint union $\coprod_iX_i$ and the lexicographic ordering.
+We interpret monadic constant symbols $P$ by the union of their interpretations $P_i$ in the summands.
+In other words, we define the sum of orders with a distinguished subset by